realpython/materials/how-to-check-if-a-python-string-contains-a-substring/README.md

 Finally, you'll also learn how to **find substrings in pandas columns**.
 This is helpful if you need to search through data from a CSV file.

-Head over to Real Python to the full tutorial on [How to Check if a Python String Contains a Substring](https://realpython.com/python-string-contains-substring/).
+Head over to Real Python for the full tutorial on [How to Check if a Python String Contains a Substring](https://realpython.com/python-string-contains-substring/).